HomePropertiesRentalsGuidesRegionsServicesForumsVersion FrançaiseNews

 Your IBAN is basically your bank account number plus some other bank and country codes; your SWIFTBIC identifies your bank and the country.

-The situation is a complex one but, broadly speaking, the single payments rule does not apply to transactions made in currencies other than the Euro in an EU country that has not adopted the Euro as its single currency, e.g. the UK and Denmark.
+More generally, the situation is a complex one but, broadly speaking, the single payments rule does not apply to transactions made in currencies other than the Euro in an EU country that has not adopted the Euro as its single currency, e.g. the UK and Denmark.

-As a result the regulation will not apply to a deposits made in Pounds Sterling to an account denominated in Euro currency held in France, i.e. where the exchange conversion is carried out by the receiving bank.
+As a result, the regulation will not apply to a deposits made in Pounds Sterling to an account denominated in Euro currency held in France, i.e. where the exchange conversion is carried out by the receiving bank.

 The same goes for a transfer made from a Euro denominated account in the UK to a Euro denominated account in France.